Morisset/PyNeb_devel/README.rst

 PyNeb uses part of Chiantipy:

-Utility functions, many for reading the CHIANTI database files.
+* Utility functions, many for reading the CHIANTI database files:
 Copyright 2009, 2010 Kenneth P. Dere
 This software is distributed under the terms of the GNU General Public License that is found in the LICENSE file

-and

-FortranFormat

-Written by Konrad Hinsen <hinsen@cnrs-orleans.fr> With contributions from Andreas Prlic <andreas@came.sbg.ac.at> last revision: 2006-6-23
+* FortranFormat: Written by Konrad Hinsen <hinsen@cnrs-orleans.fr> With contributions from Andreas Prlic <andreas@came.sbg.ac.at> last revision: 2006-6-23